 Over the years, both the standard of living for guests and the prices have risen.
 Nowadays Club Med vacations tend to fall in the mid- to upper-mid-range when compared with pricing at other resorts.

-But with the opening of its first ski resort in North America on December 3, Club Med will be returning to its wallet-friendly roots.
+But with the opening of a new ski resort in North America on December 3, Club Med will be returning to its wallet-friendly roots.

 No, vacationers won't be sleeping under tarps or using beads as currency as in the old days.

-However, the company is very purposefully trying to make ski vacations more affordable than elsewhere with all-inclusive pricing at the new Club Med Québec Charlevoix.
+However, the company is very purposefully trying to make ski vacations more affordable than elsewhere with all-inclusive pricing at the new Club Med Québec.

 The chain claims that travelers can save nearly $6,000 per couple for a week at the resort compared to other mountain properties.
 By Club Med's calculations, a weeklong vacation at its Canadian resort, including airfare, lift tickets, meals, drinks, and lodging, will cost $4,328 for a twosome, as opposed to $10,182 at other places.